Canon SX720 vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX720 and K-1 II can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax K-1 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX720 or the Pentax K-1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.